 Berlin, MA 01503

-If you wish to have a receipt, please enclose a self-addressed, stamped envelope and the Remittance and Receipt sections of the bill with your payment.
+If you wish to have a receipt, please enclose a self-addressed, stamped envelope and the remittance and receipt copies of the bill with your payment.

 You may also pay this on-line.
 See the “How to Pay a Bill” section for more details.

-If you use an automated bill paying system, please be sure to include the type, year and bill number on your payment. (i.e. 2008 # 123 PP).
+If you use an automated bill paying system, please be sure to include the type, year and bill number on your payment. (i.e. 2011 # 123 RE).
 Also, please allow sufficient time for the service company to mail the payment.